-- HRCT Substudy Certification (SS) - Phantom Acquisition (PT)
+- HRCT Substudy Certification (SS)

+- Phantom Acquisition (PT)

+- Not entered into database

-Phantom scanning requirements 7.8.1.
+7.8.1.
+Phantom scanning requirements

 For the clinic to be certified for HRCT, a phantom should be scanned prior to start enrolling participants in the substudy.
 Phantoms will be scanned twice at each clinic center throughout the study; once before the start of the substudy, and again halfway through the study.